aredn/documentation/arednHow-toGuides/supernodes.rst

 Configuring a Supernode
 =======================

+*Contributor: Tim Wilkinson KN6PLV*

 **Supernodes** are a way to link multiple mesh island networks in a safe and efficient way.
-A Supernode network is a high-level mesh network --- **super** meaning *"above or higher."* The Supernode network sits above the isolated mesh networks and provides connectivity without increasing the routing load on the local networks.
+A Supernode network is a high-level mesh network --- **super** meaning *"above or higher."* The Supernode network sits above the individual mesh networks and provides connectivity without increasing the routing load on the local networks.
 Supernodes do not merge networks into one big mesh but instead isolate connections between discrete meshes.
 For further information see the *Supernode Architecture* section of the **Network Topologies** topic in the **Network Design Guide**.

 .. image:: ../_images/supernode-mesh.png
    :alt: Supernode mesh diagram